Touring Israel

 Using a reusable transit card, a passenger can change to other buses within a certain geographic area within 90 minutes from the moment the initial trip is debited from the Rav Kav card (when entering the first bus).
 The Transit Reusable Card is valid in the Greater Tel Aviv, Haifa, and Jerusalem areas (for buses only).

-You can replenish your Rav Kav card in cash from the driver (in all cities except Jerusalem) or at the box office of the Egged transport company (in cash or by credit card).
+You can replenish your Rav Kav card in cash in grocery shops and post offices or at the central office of the Egged transport company (in cash or by credit card).

 luxury minivan rental in israel with a driver for touring